How 3D Printers are Transforming the Construction Industry

-WinSun, a China based company has already claimed to have built 10 3D constructed houses in a single day at a cost of merely five thousand dollars (7.5 lacs rupees) per house.
-Additionally, in order to make housing more affordable, many architects also hope that 3D printing will increase their ability to customize homes and buildings in a very near future.
+WinSun, a China-based company has already claimed to have built 10 3D constructed houses in a single day at a cost of merely five thousand dollars (7.5 lacs rupees) per house.
+Additionally, in order to make housing more affordable, many architects also hope that 3D printing will increase their ability to customize homes and buildings in the very near future.

-According to news media reports this company says that the 3D process saves between 30 and 60 percent of construction waste, and can reduce production times by almost up to 70 percent and thus reduce labor costs by 50 to 80 percent if everything planned out diligently.
+According to news media reports, this company says that the 3D process saves between 30 and 60 percent of construction waste, and can reduce production times by almost up to 70 percent, and thus reduce labor costs by 50 to 80 percent if everything is planned out diligently.

 Did you enjoy our blog story on 3D printing in construction?
-Let us know in a comments section below or on our Facebook and Twitter pages!
+Let us know in the comments section below or on our Facebook and Twitter pages!
 KYUN KEH AETMAAD ZAROORI HAI!

 Aetmaad | Real Estate Marketing Company in Pakistan